pavithraes/pavithraes.github.io/content/en/blog/tips-for-devrel-in-pydata/index.md

 VS Code is famous for its rich community of extension developers, and rightfully so.
 There are a *lot* of extensions, features, and settings that can help, but keeping the PyData+DevRel in mind, these three are must-have's:

-- [Python extension, created by Microsoft](https://marketplace.visualstudio.com/items?itemName=ms-python.python) has a broad range of super useful features including syntax highlighting, inline docstrings, and much more.
+- [Python extension, maintaned by Microsoft](https://marketplace.visualstudio.com/items?itemName=ms-python.python) has a broad range of super useful features including syntax highlighting, inline docstrings, and much more.
 - [VS Code’s built-in debugger](https://code.visualstudio.com/Docs/editor/debugging) is pretty cool.
 I love stepping through code in a visual way.
 Think `pdb`, but more GUI.
 - [GitLens extension](https://marketplace.visualstudio.com/items?itemName=eamodio.gitlens) brings a lot of git and version control features directly to vscode.
 I find the inline git blame and PR descriptions especially useful.